kevin1sMe/openai-workflow/FAQ.md

 # Frequently Asked Questions (FAQ)

+### How do I encrypt my saved chats?

+Set the `storage_secret` workflow variable under Configuration.
+The workflow derives an AES-GCM key from the value and encrypts `chat.json` and `stream.txt` on disk.
+Remove the value to return to plain-text storage.

 ### How do I set up an alternative AI model?

 The workflow offers the ability to change the API end points and override model names in the [Workflow Environment Variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
 This requires advanced configuration and is not something we can provide support for, but [our community are doing it with great success and can help you](https://www.alfredforum.com/topic/21544-using-alternative-and-local-models-with-the-chatgpt-dall-e-workflow/).